HedgeDocs/HedgeDocs.github.io/hedgedocs/discoveries/sonic2010/objects/unused.md

 ## Objects

 ### AppearThornBall
+!!! important
+    This section is missing some information.
+Help us fill it in!

 ### Shadow
+!!! important
+    This section is missing some information.
+Help us fill it in!

 ### SpinLaserStraightMove
 An unused, moving variant of the spinning laser object seen in various levels of Sweet Mountain and Asteroid Coaster.

+!!! important
+    This section is missing some information.
+Help us fill it in!

 ### SpinLaserPathMove
 An unused, variant of the spinning laser object seen in various levels of Sweet Mountain and Asteroid Coaster, which moves along a path.

+!!! important
+    This section is missing some information.
+Help us fill it in!

 ### RotationGlobe
 An unused object meant to be used by the spike wisp in gameplay.